carmelag/graphql-cursor-pagination/README.md

 __?first=5&after="cursorValueString"__ returns the first 5 items after the item having the cursor "cursorValueString".

 #### Limitations/Advantages of the Cursor-based pagination
 From the __performance point of view__, this approach is efficient and faster.
-It is not tied neither the offset value nor to the dataset size.
+It is tied neither to the offset value nor to the dataset size.
 The cursor-based approach doesn't take into consideration the already shown items, as you go ahead paginating the new results.
 It starts paginating from the cursor delimiter, just ignoring everything that stays behind it.
-The biggest limitations of this approach is that it should be based on a value that has a specific order and can be uniquely identified.
+The most significant limitation of this approach is that it should be based on a value that has a specific order and can be uniquely identified.

 ***

 ## Tutorial
 This tutorial shows how to implement a cursor-based pagination on GraphQL API.
-The javascript server-side application runs on __Node.js__ runtime and interacts with a underlying ___MySQL database__ through __Knex__ query builder.
+The javascript server-side application runs on __Node.js__ runtime and interacts with an underlying ___MySQL database__ through __Knex__ query builder.
 You can find the database schema file at `./server/db.sql`

 ### Prerequisites
 1. You should have Node.js javascript runtime installed in your machine.
 If you don't have it installed, please go to this [link](https://nodejs.org/en/download/) to download it.
 2. You should have a MySQL Database installed on your computer.
-In case you don't have it, please dowload it [here](https://www.mysql.com/it/downloads/)
+In case you don't have it, please download it [here](https://www.mysql.com/it/downloads/)

 ### General setup
 Create the project directory
 `mkdir prisma-app-task`

-Run the command to inizialize a npm package:
+Run the command to initialize a npm package:
 `npm init`

 If you want to include package custom information, this is the right time.
-Just answer to the prompted questions.
+Just answer the prompted questions.
 ![Package settings](./tutorial-img/tutorial-create-package.png)
 If you want to accept the default settings, hit `Enter` and move on.